 Methods of Instruction

-- Practical application
+Practical application and experience

 Means of Assessment

-Upon completion of this fieldwork course, the student shall be able to:
+Upon successful completion of the course, students will be able to:

 Third-year standing in the Bachelor of Physical Education and Coaching program